 Consequently, not only can superficial changes, such as the ERM, folds in the ILM, or vitreomacular traction, be seen but also associated changes in the more outer layers, such as intraretinal cystoid spaces, disruption of ellipsoid line, disruption of the cone outersegment tips, flattening of the foveal depression, and formation of full-thickness, pseudo- and incomplete macular holes recognized as lamellar macular hole.

-Disorganization of Inner Retinal Layer Epiretinal membrane can cause distortion and The extent of DRIL is associated with preoperative and postoperative visual function in eyes with ERM.
+Disorganization of Inner Retinal Layer Epiretinal membrane can cause distortion and disorganization of inner retinal layers (DRIL).
+The extent of DRIL is associated with preoperative and postoperative visual function in eyes with ERM.

 Eyes with severe DRIL aren’t expected to obtain significant improvement of visual function.
-It is known that appropriate organization of the is vital to essential visual functions such as visual clarity.
+It is known that appropriate organization of the inner retinal layer such as the inner nuclear layer (INL) is vital to essential visual functions such as visual clarity.

 Therefore, DRIL is recognized as a predictive factor in determining postoperative visual function.